comodopines/practice-git/Exercises.md

 </details>

-- Can the hsahing string be more than 40 characters?
+> Q. Can the hsahing string be more than 40 characters?
 <details><summary>Ans.</summary>
 <p>